Take a look at each week of your pregnancy, from conception to birth, with our comprehensive email newsletters.

 If you are experiencing any of the above symptoms, speak to your maternity care provider as soon as possible.
 If you’re struggling to take care of yourself and feel that you may be neglecting your health, you and even your unborn baby might be at risk.

 Seeing a professional about how you are feeling is not a sign of weakness.
 It's a sign, in fact, that your maternal instincts are strong and protective and you want to feel better.
 It takes courage to ask for help.
 Be proud of taking the necessary steps to keep you and your baby safe.

 Left untreated, chronic depression can make pregnancy a miserable time.
 It can also lead to further complications and risks.
 If you feel that you may need to start taking anti-depression medication, be sure to talk to your chosen healthcare professional first.
 It’s important that you are aware of any associated risks with taking any type of medication during pregnancy.

-If you prefer to talk to a professional from the comfort of your own home, there are some anonymous hotlines you can call, including:
+If you prefer to talk to a professional from the comfort of your own home, there are some anonymous hotlines you can call.
+See list below.

 PANDA (Perinatal Anxiety & Depression Australia) offers information, support and referrals to women and their families who are suffering from post and antenatal depression.

 Beyond Blue provides information on depression, anxiety and related disorders, and referrals.

 Depression helpline New Zealand provides 24 hour professional support and advice for your situation.